sailajaVelampati/snackBuzz/README.md

 - CSS framework: Material UI
 - server : json-server

-React help in building single page application using reuseable components compatable with all major browsers,
+**React** helps in building single page application using reuseable components that are usually compatable with all major browsers,

-I have used create react app boiler plate code to setup the project
+I used create react app boiler plate code to setup the project

-Json-serve - help to create a fake backing enviroment for front end development when API calls are not avaliable but the the developer is aware of the schema and to keep the work moving.
-This is not a production releable resourse.
+Json-serve - helps to create a proxy instance of back-end enviroment to facilitate front end development in accordance, exclusively when API calls are not avaliable but the the developer is aware of the schema.
+(This is not a production reliable resourse)

 Material-UI gives the basic CSS, layout to quickly build the application.
 I have used it for the layout part.